Frequently asked questions by potential volunteer ESL teachers:

 Is there any support provided once I begin teaching?

 Absolutely!
 New volunteer ESL teachers are matched with a volunteer mentor who has significant, formal teaching experience.
 This person is there to support you throughout your teaching experience.
-Additionally, RALC holds monthly teacher roundtables and sends out a monthly Teacher eNews, filled with reminders, information and additional teaching resources.
+Additionally, RALC holds teacher roundtables and sends out a monthly Teacher eNews, filled with reminders, information and additional teaching resources.